G Hannelius

 Genevieve Knight Hannelius (born December 22, 1998) is an American actress and singer who made her acting debut starring as Courtney Patterson on the ABC series Surviving Suburbia (2009).
 She had recurring roles on the Disney Channel series Sonny with a Chance (2009–2010) and Good Luck Charlie (2010–2011), and soon received recognition for her role as Avery Jennings in the Disney Channel sitcom Dog with a Blog (2012–2015).
-She has also voiced Rosebud in the Air Buddies film series (2011–2013), for which she won a Young Artist Award in 2012 and starred as Christa Carlyle in the crime series American Vandal (2017).
+She has also voiced Rosebud in the Air Buddies film series (2011–2013) and starred as Christa Carlyle in the crime series American Vandal (2017).

 Early life

-Hannelius was born Genevieve Knight Hannelius on December 22, 1998, in Boston, Massachusetts to Eric and Karla (née Knight) Hannelius.
+Genevieve Knight Hannelius was born on December 22, 1998, in Boston, Massachusetts to Eric and Karla (née Knight) Hannelius.
 Her father is Swedish.
-She moved to Yarmouth, Maine at age three, and then moved to Los Angeles at the age of nine with her family to pursue acting.
+She moved to Yarmouth, Maine at the age of three, and then moved to Los Angeles at the age of nine with her family to pursue acting.
 She is an alumna of the Los Angeles-based Young Actor's Studio.
 She graduated from Sierra Canyon School in May 2017.
 She graduated from Sarah Lawrence College in 2021.
 In January 2022, Hannelius moved to New York City, New York.